edissyum/opencapture/README.md

 The functionnalities of Open-Capture for Invoices are :
    - Fully web interface for videocoding : No installation needed on user's workstation
-   - OCR ON THE FLY.
+   - OCR On Fly.
 Draw a rectangle on the image, get the text directly in your input
    - The core works on Linux (Ubuntu or Debian)
    - Complex machine learning algorithms used to predict informations locations from one invoice to another
    - Find suppliers into an invoices using VAT Number, SIRET or SIREN